publicgoodsnetwork/pgn-docs/pages/building-with-pgn/particle.en-US.md

 # Particle Network Smart Wallet-as-a-Service

 [**Particle Network**](https://particle.network) is the Intent-Centric, Modular Access Layer of Web3.
-With Particle's Smart Wallet-as-a-Service, developers can curate an unparalleled user experience through modular and customizable EOA/AA embedded wallet components.
-Using MPC-TSS for key management, Particle can streamline user onboarding via familiar Web2 accounts—such as Google accounts, email addresses, and phone numbers.
+Using MPC-TSS for key management, Particle facilitates social logins yielding embedded EOA/AA wallets.

 Particle Network's Smart Wallet-as-a-Service supports both PGN Mainnet and PGN Sepolia through either a standard EOA, or a smart account (supported by natively deployed account abstraction infrastructure on PGN), both resulting from a social login.

-Using Particle Network Wallet-as-a-Service for a secure, flexible embedded wallet implementation on PGN Mainnet and Sepolia Testnet is quite simple; on this page, you'll find a high-level overview of this process.

 ## Integrating Particle's Smart Wallet-as-a-Service

-To integrate Particle's Smart Wallet-as-a-Service within your own application and therefore enabling social logins (leading to a non-custodial smart account), you'll need to begin by installing a number of libraries, as is shown below.
+To integrate Particle's Smart Wallet-as-a-Service within your own application and therefore enable social logins (leading to a non-custodial smart account), you'll need to begin by installing a number of libraries, as is shown below.

 ```shell
 yarn add @particle-network/auth-core-modal @particle-network/aa @particle-network/chains